 With the passing of 2SHB 1661, the legislation, effective July 1, 2020, created trust accounts for the contributions and investment returns collected to pre-fund SRP benefits.
-Under this new funding structure, the SRP will report under GASB No. 67/68 starting in Fiscal Year 2021.
 2SHB 1661 outlines a funding policy for the SRP.
-Beginning July 1, 2020, the 0.5% required employer contribution rate was replaced with institution-specific contribution rates which was 0.23% for the College.
+Beginning July 1, 2020, the 0.5 percent required employer contribution rate was replaced with institution-specific contribution rates which was 0.23 percent for the College.
 These rates are developed by the OSA in accordance with RCW 41.45, which provides authority to the Pension Funding Council to adopt changes to economic assumptions and contribution rates.
-Money in the trust must be accounted for separately and attributed to each paying institution and may only be used to make benefit payments to the paying institution's plan beneficiaries.
+Money in the trust must be accounted for separately and attributed to each paying institution and may only be used to make benefit payments to the paying institution-specific contribution rates.
 Beginning July 31, 2020, the Pension Funding Council may review and revise the institution-specific contribution rates.
 Rates must be designed to keep the total cost at a more level percentage than a pay-as-you-go method.
 Accumulated funds will allow a portion of the cost of SRP benefits to be paid from those funds beginning in approximately 2035.
 When the trust has collected sufficient assets to begin making SRP benefit payments, administration of the SRP will transfer to the Department of Retirement Systems (DRS).